 Earn Graduate-Level Credit for Your Professional Development

-The University of San Diego’s Division of Professional & Continuing Education (PCE) partners with leading organizations to provide graduate-level extension units for professional development programs.
-These online credit validation courses recognize the valuable learning that takes place in trainings, conferences, and workshops, allowing educators to earn official academic credit for their professional growth.
+The University of San Diego’s Division of Professional & Continuing Education (PCE) partners with approved organizations to offer Graduate-Level Extension Credit (GLEC) for professional development activities.
+These online credit validation courses function the same as online courses offered through USD and formally recognize learning completed through trainings, conferences, and workshops.

 On this page, educators can explore all currently available online credit validation courses offered through USD’s partnerships.
 Each course is designed to support teacher development, expand professional skill sets, and strengthen instructional practices, while providing flexibility for busy educators.